GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2.5.
 Make full animation
 =========================

-Once that the draft animation is working it is possible to increment the number of frames (-T) and movie quality (-C).
+Once the draft animation is working it is possible to increment the number of frames (-T) and movie quality (-C).

 In the step, I increase: